 IGCSE students matriculate through the IGCSE program studying sequentially compounding material over the course of the 2 Core Courses.
 Many students complete the full IGCSE program in 2 years, while others may require additional time to solidify the skills and knowledge requisite for advancement.

-The IGCSE Core Courses are taught by a team of 4 teachers, 2 Humanities specialists, and 2 Science specialists, allowing for differing compositions and foci at different times depending on the material being explored.
+The IGCSE Core Courses are taught by a team of 3 teachers, 1 English Language specialist, 1 Humanities specialist, and 1 Science specialist, allowing for differing compositions and foci at different times depending on the material being explored.
 All IGCSE students engage in their Core Course for 3 hours a day, in distinct cohorts identified by their progress through the IGCSE program (either IGCSE1 or IGCSE2).
 These cohorts generally begin the day meeting in their discrete grouping, though they frequently mix together either as a single large unit, or intermixed between the two cohorts.
 The focus of the IGCSE program is on skill development and concept fluency appropriate to ability, while addressing high school level content.

 Lessons and topics for the Core Course are carefully crafted by the IGCSE teaching team so students are engaged in challenging work appropriate to their highly gifted nature, while allowing for extended and in depth exploration in areas of personal interest within the fields being considered.
 The essential skills of each subject are covered multiple times throughout the IGCSE program, while addressing new and increasingly complex content that builds on previous experience.